-In this report the directors of FoodCloud present a summary of its purpose, governance, activities, achievements and finances for the financial year 31 December 2018.
+In this report the directors of FoodCloud Hubs Company Limited by Guarantee present a summary of its purpose, governance, activities, achievements and finances for the financial year 31 December 2018.

-The company is a registered charity and hence the report and results are presented in a form which complies with the requirements of the Companies Act 2014 and, although not obliged to comply with the Statement of Recommended Practice applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015), the organisation has implemented its recommendations where relevant in these financial statements.
+The charity is a registered charity and hence the report and results are presented in a form which complies with the requirements of the Companies Act 2014 and, although not obliged to comply with the Statement of Recommended Practice applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015), the organisation has implemented its recommendations where relevant in these financial statements.

-The company is limited by guarantee not having a share capital.
+The charity is limited by guarantee not having a share capital.